williamgrosset/vibez/README.md

 ## Motivation

 The developer AI workflow is messy.
-There are _many_ different tools that integrate across the stages of development.
-Some tools are more powerful, but heavyweight and expensive than others. `yaink` is a pragmatic solution to this problem.
+There are _many_ tools that integrate across the stages of development.
+Some tools are more powerful, but heavyweight (and expensive) than others. `yaink` is designed to be a pragmatic solution to this problem.
+Simply copy the file contents you need and use whatever AI tool you want.

 ## Installation